These are common Mistakes people often make before filing for bankruptcy!

 Similarly, it would be a bad idea to withdraw your retirement funds – whether in attempt to stave off creditors, or in attempt to make it appear like you have less assets.
 The government has protections in place for your retirement savings, meaning that you likely won’t lose them during bankruptcy.
 Most retirement funds qualify for this exemption, such as ERISA qualified accounts.

 DON’T ignore pending lawsuits.

-DON’T pay back loans to friends and family while neglecting your other creditors.
+DON’T ignore your creditors just to pay back loans to friends and family.

 If you’re filing for bankruptcy, your creditors have to be treated equally.
 This means that each creditor in a specific class of debts, gets a proportionate share of the funds you are paying out to them.
 We know that you may feel more indebted to your friends and family than to a creditor, but paying your friends first will end up being a futile action.

 This is because, if you pay your friends and family within a year of filing for bankruptcy, your bankruptcy trustee is allowed to recover those funds from your friends and family and redistribute the money to your creditors.